muccc/gr-iridium/README.md

 corresponding `[section-name]` line.

 ### `osmosdr-source` Section
-If the `[osmosdr-source]` section is present an OsmoSDR source is instantiated.
+If the `[osmosdr-source]` section is present, an OsmoSDR source is instantiated.

 The following options are available in this section: